socketopp/socketopp/README.md

 ### Ongoing projects

 - [indiehackers.dev](https://indiebackers.dev/) - Where developers find early adopters to validate, shape, and support projects, while offering exclusive benefits to the community
+- [growfa.st](https://growfa.st/) - Reward users for the content they create

 <!--